Wellness Advisors are available

 Many parents know that taking capsules or pills can be a real nightmare for some children.
 Even many adults have trouble swallowing medication.
 Difficulty in swallowing capsules or tablets can have huge implications for a child's health and for a family stress level, especially in families already challenged by life-threatening illnesses.
-The added problem of getting the life-saving treatment into their child represents an enormous emotional burden.
+The added problem of getting life-saving treatment for their child represents an enormous emotional burden.

 Over the last five years Dr. Bonnie Kaplan and her students have developed and tested a new method for teaching pill swallowing.

 The new method involves learning to swallow with one's head in different positions which makes it easier for medication to go down.
 It's surprising to people to swallow with their head in any position other than center, so it takes practice.
 The technique typically requires only 30 minutes to learn followed by two weeks of that daily practice, usually just five minutes a night, using candy.

 The approach has been completely successful in the group of children willing and physically able to try it.
 Some children are too ill to follow the practice.
 We think children could also learn from watching this video, rather than having to be trained by health care staff individually.

 This is all you need to get started: A glass of water and some candies.
 Make sure the candies are heavier hard candies.
 Not the gummy ones or very light ones that are used in cake decorating.
 We often use miniature m&ms or tic tacs.
 Let's begin with some information.